 Albert M. Chan is a Chinese-Canadian filmmaker and actor based in the United States.
 Among his distinctions, he has been recognized by the National Film Board of Canada, is the recipient of a Puffin Foundation Grant, and was named a finalist for the prestigious Roy W. Dean Film Grant, awarded to films that are "unique and make a contribution to society...stories that can heal and enrich our lives."

-Originally trained in biology, Richard obtained a Ph.D. degree from Harvard University in 2008 and is engaged in cancer research at the NYU School of Medicine, where he holds an Assistant Professorship in the Department of Pathology.
+Originally trained in biology, Richard obtained a Ph.D. degree from Harvard University in 2008 and is engaged in cancer research at the NYU School of Medicine, where he holds an Associate Professorship in the Department of Pathology.